Lattice-Data/lattice-tools/cellxgene_resources/cxg_5.0.0_testing/readme.md

 Running tests
 ----------------
 Make sure the test env is activated.
+If immediately following the above directions to create a new conda env, the env might need to be deactivated and reactivated to make sure pytest uses the correct testing env.
-Navigate to this directory and run pytest from command line with desired flags
+Navigate to this directory and run pytest from command line with desired flags.

 ```
 pytest -vv
 ```
+Pytest should also be able to collect tests from the top directory of lattice-tools;
+this might also collect any python files that contain 'test' within the name.

+Run `validate_notebook_workflow.ipynb` to make sure CLI interface of validator still works.